godotengine/godot-demo-projects/2d/dodge_the_creeps/README.md

 >
 > There is a C# version available [here](https://github.com/godotengine/godot-demo-projects/tree/master/mono/dodge_the_creeps).

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2712
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/dodge-the-creeps-demo/

 ## Screenshots